 If you've connected menu button to BTN connector on the controller, you can assign different actions to it.
-Action is activated by pressing button several times sequentially (1 to 5 clicks), by pressing and holding (long press).

 Available actions:

 - Use profile 1..5 loads selected profile - Calibrate ACC the accelerometer calibration, works the same way as button in the GUI. - Calibrate Gyro gyroscope calibration. - Swap RC PITCH ROLL temporary swap RC inputs from PITCH to ROLL.
 In the most cases only one PITCH channel is enough to control a camera in 2-axis systems.
 Before a flight you can assign control from pitch channel to roll, and make a camera precisely leveled.
 Activating this function again swaps channels back, and saves roll position in the static memory. - Swap RC YAW ROLL like the previous point. - Set tilt angles by hand motors will be turned off, after that you can take the camera in hands and fix it in the new position for a few seconds.
 Controller will save and hold the new position.
 This function may be useful to correct camera position before flight if there is no RC control connected. - Motors toggle, Motors ON, Motors OFF commands to change the state of the motors. - Reset controller